 Join us for our very popular Burns Night in 2024 and enjoy a traditional Scot’s evening.
-You will be welcomed with with the atmospheric sounds of bagpipes, before sitting down to enjoy a traditional Scottish dinner.
+The atmospheric sounds of bagpipes will welcome you, before you take your seats to enjoy a traditional Scottish dinner.
 There will of course be the traditional blessing of the haggis, accompanied by a wee dram of whisky.
 Kilts and tartan not obligatory, but encouraged!

 £45.00 per person.

 To book for our Burns Night, call 01603 272008 or email email@example.com